Alien Legion: Publication history

 Potts and co-creators Alan Zelenetz (writer) and Frank Cirocco (penciler) completed development of series, and the franchise debuted with Marvel/Epic Comics' The Alien Legion #1-20 (cover-dated April 1984 - June 1987).
 The 18-issue Alien Legion (Oct.
 1987 - Aug.
 1990), minus "The", followed, generally scripted by Chuck Dixon and penciled by Larry Stroman.
 Afterward came the three-issue Dixon-Stroman miniseries Alien Legion: On The Edge (Nov.
 1990 - Jan.
 1991); the two-issue Dixon-Stroman Alien Legion: Tenants of Hell (1991); the one-shot cover-titled Alien Legion: Grimrod and copyrighted Alien Legion: Jugger Grimrod (Aug.
 1992), by Dixon and artist Mike McMahon; the single-issue Alien Legion: Binary Deep (Sept.
 1993), by Dixon and Argentine artist Enrique Alcatena; and the three-issue miniseries Alien Legion: One Planet at a Time (April–July 1993), by Dixon and penciler Hoang Nguyen.

-Additionally, Marvel/Epic published two spinoffs: Marvel Graphic Novel #25 (cover-titled Marvel Graphic Novel: The Alien Legion), released in 1986 and containing the story "A Grey Day To Die" by writers Potts and Zelenetz, penciler Cirocco, and the first series' regular inker, Terry Austin; and the one-shot crossover with another series Law Dog and Grimrod: Terror at the Crossroads (1993).
+Additionally, Marvel/Epic published two spin-offs: Marvel Graphic Novel #25 (cover-titled Marvel Graphic Novel: The Alien Legion), released in 1986 and containing the story "A Grey Day To Die" by writers Potts and Zelenetz, penciler Cirocco, and the first series' regular inker, Terry Austin; and the one-shot crossover with another series Law Dog and Grimrod: Terror at the Crossroads (1993).

-As well, two short stories appeared: the 10-page "Tough Enough", by writer Dixon and penciler Douglas Braithwaite, in the Marvel/Epic magazine Epic (cover-titled Epic: An Anthology) #3 (1992); and the 12-page "Altered State", by writer Potts and artist Alcatena, in Heavy Hitters Annual #1 (1993).
+As well, two short stories appeared: the 10-page "Tough Enough", by writer Dixon and penciler Doug Braithwaite, in the Marvel/Epic magazine Epic (cover-titled Epic: An Anthology) #3 (1992); and the 12-page "Altered State", by writer Potts and artist Alcatena, in Heavy Hitters Annual #1 (1993).